ddrohan/web-app-dev-labs/lab2/step_5.md

 ## The *factory* 'deleteDonation' function

-Here's the implemented function all ready to go, so just insert it correctly into our factory object in app.js
+Here's the implemented function all ready to go, so just insert it correctly into our factory object in app.js.
+Make sure you understand how this works and more importantly the relevance of passing a ***donation*** reference to the function

 ```javascript